 Saturday, March 4, 2017 from 9:00am to 5:00pm

-A one-day symposium hosted by the Center for Christianity, Culture, and the Arts
+A one-day conference hosted by the Center for Christianity, Culture, and the Arts

 Biola University, La Mirada, CA